-Compensatory payments made for loss of office or loss of employment are exempt from tax on the first £30,000.
+Compensatory payments made for loss of office or loss of employment are exempt from taxation on the first £30,000.

-If the Settlement Agreement includes compensation that exceeds the £30,000 tax free exemption the employer has to deduct tax at the OT tax code rate which may mean making deductions at different rates from 20% to 45% depending on the size of the excess.
+If the Settlement Agreement includes compensation that exceeds the £30,000 exemption, you have to deduct tax at the OT tax code rate which may mean making deductions at different rates from 20% to 45% depending on the size of the excess.
 The OT Code does not include any personal allowances and divides the different tax bands into twelfths.

 Some Settlement Agreements may also include a payment associated with a confidentiality clause.
 These are also subject to deductions.

-A payment can be made tax free where it is on account of a disability or injury (and also death).
-The payment must relate to the fact of the injury or disability and not any consequential affect on earnings.
+A payment can be made tax-free where it is on account of a disability or injury (and also death).
+The payment must relate to the fact of the injury or disability and not any consequential effect on earnings.

-Both statutory redundancy payments and contractual redundancy payments fall within the £30,000 tax free exemption.
+Both statutory redundancy payments and contractual redundancy payments fall within the £30,000 exemption.

-Payments made direct into a pension scheme are not subject to tax.
+Payments made direct into a pension scheme are not taxable.
 However, there are annual and lifetime allowances for contributions to registered pension schemes.
-Contributions in excess of these allowances do incur tax liability.
+Contributions in excess of these allowances do incur taxation liability.

-Contributions to the cost of outplacement counselling or similar training are not taxable and are usually paid directly by the employer to the provider and do not count towards the £30,000 tax free exemption.
+Contributions to the cost of outplacement counselling or similar training are not taxable and are usually paid directly by the employer to the provider and do not count towards the £30,000 exemption.

-The employer is usually expected to pay the employee’s legal costs.
-This does not count towards the £30,000 tax free exemption as long as it is solely in connection with termination of employment, is paid directly to the employee’s solicitor and there is a specific Settlement Agreement clause to that effect.
+You are usually expected to pay your employee’s legal costs.
+This does not count towards the £30,000 exemption as long as it is solely in connection with termination of employment, is paid directly to your employee’s solicitor and there is a specific Settlement Agreement clause to that effect.